Sonnet 215

 These pleasures of the flesh, my soul decry,

-Yet powerless am I to thwart their throes;
+Yet powerless I am to thwart their throes;

 All wrongs seem right when you are in my arms;

-Proud passion brief, wherein does lie the harm
+Our passion brief—wherein would lie the harm

 Your lips inflame me with a madness sweet;

-Your warm caresses all my heart cajole,
+Your warm caresses all my heart cajoles—

-All mortal reason vanquished here complete.
+All mortal reason vanquished in defeat.

-No gods or demons could this fervor quell;
+No gods or demons could this fervor quell,

 © Loubert S Suddaby.
 All Rights Reserved.